Frequently Asked Questions

 How much are sessions?

-Sessions are £55; however, students and NHS workers sessions are £45.
-Payment are made by bank transfer prior to appointments.
+Sessions for individuals are £55 however, students and NHS workers sessions are £50.
+Sessions for couples and relationships are £95.
+Payment is required by bank transfer prior to appointments.
+Bank details will be provided.

 Are our sessions confidential?